teamosceola/rocket/README.md

 rocket
 ======

-This is a repository of all the code developed for the FSU TeamOsceola USLI Rocket Team
+This is a repository of all the code developed for the FSU TeamOsceola USLI Rocket Team's Rocket.